sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 ## Meet the datasets

 We will be working with two datasets from the following studies:

- * Liu et al (2015) “RNA-Seq identifies novel myocardial gene expression signatures of heart failure” Genomics 105(2):83-89 [https://doi.org/10.1016/j.ygeno.2014.12.002](https://doi.org/10.1016/j.ygeno.2014.12.002)
+ * Liu et al. (2015) “RNA-Seq identifies novel myocardial gene expression signatures of heart failure” Genomics 105(2):83-89 [https://doi.org/10.1016/j.ygeno.2014.12.002](https://doi.org/10.1016/j.ygeno.2014.12.002)
  	* [GSE57345](https://www.ncbi.nlm.nih.gov/bioproject/?term=GSE57345)
- 	* *Homo sapiens* heart left ventricle samples : 3 with heart failure, 3 without
+ 	* Samples of *Homo sapiens* heart left ventricles : 3 with heart failure, 3 without
  	* 6 samples of paired-end reads

- * Ruhland et al (2016) “Stromal senescence establishes an immunosuppressive microenvironment that drives tumorigenesis” Nature Communications 7:11762 [https://dx.doi.org/10.1038/ncomms11762](https://dx.doi.org/10.1038/ncomms11762)
+ * Ruhland et al. (2016) “Stromal senescence establishes an immunosuppressive microenvironment that drives tumorigenesis” Nature Communications 7:11762 [https://dx.doi.org/10.1038/ncomms11762](https://dx.doi.org/10.1038/ncomms11762)
  	* [GSE78128](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE78128)
- 	* *Mus musculus* skin fibroblast samples : 3 non-senescent (EtOH) , 3 senescent(TAM)
+ 	* Samples of *Mus musculus* skin fibroblasts : 3 non-senescent (EtOH), 3 senescent (TAM)
  	* 6 samples of single-end reads

 ## Retrieving published datasets

-!!!
-Warning
+!!! note
 	If you are following this course with a teacher, then the for the data is already on the server.
 There is no need to download it again.

 Most NGS data is deposited at the [Short Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/) hosted by the NCBI, with links from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/)